 Manitoba Cabin and Yurts

 Perched at the top of Canyon Creek gorge in a historic mining area next to great skiing and hiking in the Kenai Mountains, Manitoba Cabin offers families and individuals a unique lodging experience.
-Patrons rent bunks inside two sleeping yurts or one indoor bedroom—and then share communal cooking, dining and social space inside a large, rustic cabin with authentic Gold Rush roots.
+Patrons rent yurts or one indoor bedroom—and then share communal cooking, dining and social space inside a large, rustic cabin with authentic Gold Rush roots.
 The setting—on the “wild side” of Canyon Creek beside a multi-use trail that climbs through a hemlock-spruce forest up Manitoba Mountain—has the ambience of old-time Alaskan roadhouse far off the grid.
 And yet, it’s only about a half-mile walk over trails and historic byways from parking at Mile 48 of the Seward Highway.

 Operated by the non-profit Alaska Mountain and Wilderness Huts Association, Manitoba Cabin is intended to promote wilderness experience and camaraderie.
 You might share a campfire with other travelers on their Alaskan adventure, or find your dinner stew anchoring a spontaneous potluck with new friends.
 While very popular among backcountry skiers during winter weekends, the facility often has openings during weekdays.
 During the summer, you might have the entire place to yourself.

-Manitoba offers sleeping space for up to 18 people.
+Manitoba offers sleeping space for up to 24 people.
 The main cabin contains a wood heating stove, a propane cook stove with an oven, a French drain for dishwater, counters with benches and tables, and space for stashing gear out of the weather.
 Fuel is provided.
 You’ll also find cooking utensils, dishes, cups and silverware—everything you need to prepare your meals except the food.
-Water must be carried from crystal Canyon Creek and should be sterilized or filtered.
+Water must be carried from crystal Canyon Creek and must be sterilized or filtered.
 A solar panel system powers indoor lights.

-Completing the scene are a wood-fired sauna, two pit toilets and a campfire ring famous for S’mores and gatherings that stretch long into Alaska’s dusky summer nights.
+Completing the scene are a wood-fired sauna, two pit toilets, and a campfire ring famous for S’mores and gatherings that stretch long into Alaska’s dusky summer nights.

 What Can You Do At Manitoba?